lollar/lollar.github.io/content/posts/hello-internet.md

 Hello to all of you who are reading this.
 I have a lot of opinions, most aren't good, but some are decent I think, and I'm going to expand on those opinions here.

 To start I'm going to dive deep into testing Rails applications with RSpec.
 This will be a multipost series so be sure to check back for more updates.

-Please drop me an email at: mike@lollar.codes if you have any questions.